 In the blink of an eye, a driver could be involved in a car crash that has deadly results.
 Losing a loved one in a car crash can be life-altering for those left behind.
 But by bringing a wrongful death suit, the victim’s loved ones may receive some compensation for their loss.

-If the victim’s loved ones wish to recover for the decedent’s pain and suffering they must file a similar law suit known as a survival action.
-To determine the amount of damages in a survival action, courts will look at the severity of pain suffered, how long the pain lasted and the extent to which the victim was conscious of the pain and aware that they may die.
+If the victim’s loved ones wish to recover from the decedent’s pain and suffering they must file a similar lawsuit known as a survival action.
+To determine the number of damages in a survival action, courts will look at the severity of the pain suffered, how long the pain lasted, and the extent to which the victim was conscious of the pain and aware that they may die.

 A fatal car accident can be devastating for the victim’s loved ones.
 However, by bringing a wrongful death suit the survivors may obtain the financial resources necessary to recover from their loss.

 Source: boston.com, “1 dead, 2 hurt in head-on crash in Wilmington,” March 4, 2013